-- Red spots (tika) painted on people’s foreheads.
+- Red spots (tika) are painted on people’s foreheads.

-- Watching with awe the beautiful idols, lighting, and the decor.
+- Watching with awe the beautiful idols, lighting, and decor.

 - Singing and Dancing and Drama amongst young boys, girls, men, and women.

-Some of the FAQ related to Dussehra Festival
+Some of the FAQs related to the Dussehra Festival 2022

 What do we eat on Dussehra?